 Nursing letters of recommendation help support/strengthen an applicant’s application for a given nursing job or nursing program.
 When writing this type of letter, a recommender must ensure that it is written in a formal tone, lists all the relevant qualities, skills, and qualifications, and includes critical nursing phrases.

-The following is a comprehensive guide on how to write an effective nursing letter of recommendation:
+The following is a comprehensive guide on how to write a letter:

-All professional recommendation letters for nursing must begin with the contact information.
-This includes the recommender’s name, title/rank/organization they work in (if applicable), their address, phone number, and email address.
+All professional letters must begin with contact information.
+This includes the recommender’s name, title/rank/organization they work in (if applicable), address, phone number, and email address.

 Professional salutation